BFSSI-Bioinformatics-Lab/tds-dietary-exposure-tool/README.md

 - Utility/helper methods related to data or graphs can be found in the `util` folder.
 These methods range from obtaining domain-specific values from raw TDS data to formatting values for display and generating color mappings.
 The file `const.js` is a central location for all domain-specific constants and objects.

 One of the primary objectives throughout the application development is to achieve loose coupling, enhancing resilience to change.
-For instance, the loading, translation, and display of visualizations are each encapsulated within distinct files, adhering to strict contracts.
-Additionally, the core logic of the application remains independent of any specific language, making it easier to change or introduce new features in the future.
+For instance, the loading, translation, and display of visualizations are each encapsulated within distinct files, adhering to strict contracts, making it easier to change or add new features in the future.
+Additionally, the core logic of the application remains independent of any specific language, enabling effortless text changes and easier upload of new data.

 ### Data